PoisotLab/ms_svd_networks/manuscript.md

 complex*.

-None of these definitions are formally wrong, in that they capture an aspect of complexity that ties to the behavior of the system, *i.e.* its low predictability.
-Yet @Adami2002WhaCom provides a compelling argument for why the complexity of the behavior does not necessarily reflect the complexity of the system; in fact, one would be very hard pressed to think of a more simple system than the logistic map used by @May1976SimMat to illustrate how readily complexity of behavior emerges.
-Rather than yielding to the easy assumption that a system will be complex because it has many parts, or because it exhibits a complex behavior, @Adami2002WhaCom suggests that we focus on measuring "physical complexity", *i.e.* the amount of information required to encode the system, and how much signal this information contains.
+None of these definitions are formally wrong, in that they capture an aspect of complexity that ties to the behaviour of the system, *i.e.* its low predictability.
+Yet @Adami2002WhaCom provides a compelling argument for why the complexity of the behaviour does not necessarily reflect the complexity of the system; in fact, one would be very hard pressed to think of a more simple system than the logistic map used by @May1976SimMat to illustrate how readily complexity of behaviour emerges.
+Rather than yielding to the easy assumption that a system will be complex because it has many parts, or because it exhibits a complex behaviour, @Adami2002WhaCom suggests that we focus on measuring "physical complexity", *i.e.* the amount of information required to encode the system, and how much signal this information contains.

 Ecological networks are primarily represented by their adjacency matrices, *i.e.* a matrix in which every entry represents a pair of species, which can take a value of 1 when the two species interact, and a value of 0 when they do not.
-These matrices (as any matrices) can easily be factorized using Singular Value Decomposition [@Forsythe1967ComSol; @Golub1971SinVal], which offers two interesting candidate measures of complexity for ecological networks (both of which we describe at length in the methods).
+These matrices (as any matrices) can easily be factorised using Singular Value Decomposition [@Forsythe1967ComSol; @Golub1971SinVal], which offers two interesting candidate measures of complexity for ecological networks (both of which we describe at length in the methods).
 The first measure is the rank of